-Plus, memory sizes (8 and 32 GB) are now exclusive to each variant.
-In other words, there is no 32 GB option of the Regular variant, and no 8 GB option of the Signature variant.
+Plus, memory sizes are now different for each variant.
+In other words, there is no 32 GB option of the Regular variant, and no 8 GB or 16 GB option of the Signature variant.

 Still confused?
 Take a look at the highlights and comparison table.